What you see: A sprouted onion.

 First off, thanks to Susan M. of Norwalk, Conn. for sending this photo of her very sprouted white onion!

 Fortunately for Susan and the stew she was hoping to make, sprouted onions—including the sprouts themselves like those pictured above—are entirely safe to eat.
 The worst that could happen is the onion could taste more bitter normal.
+Onion sprouts, unlike potato sprouts, do not present any kind of hazard.

-Views on the culinary viability of sprouted onions vary: Cook’s Illustrated ran a taste test with sprouted and not-sprouted onions and found that the sprouted onions tended to be less sweet and more fibrous (because of moisture loss, a common affliction of older veggies); Cook’s Illustrated’s taste testers also didn’t like the green shoots, finding them too bitter.
-But, writing for TheKitchn, Sheela Prakash reports detecting no bitterness when the onions are cooked.
-The Waste Free Kitchen Handbook also encourages eating the onion and its sprouts as well, suggesting you use the sprouts as you would a green onion.
+Views on the culinary viability of sprouted onions vary: Cook’s Illustrated ran a taste test with sprouted and not-sprouted onions and found that the sprouted onions tended to be less sweet and more fibrous (because of moisture loss, a common affliction of older veggies).
+But, writing for TheKitchn, Sheela Prakash reports detecting no bitterness, even in the sprouts themselves, when the onions are cooked.

 But, before you start chopping, a few words on avoiding this situation in the first place.